Shavell/new-crawler/README.md

 ## How to use

- - Make sure you are using python 3.6 (conda will help you)
+ - Firstly Make sure you are using python 3.6 (conda will help you)
+ - Check chromedriver and chrome version, it's should be same version (if it's not then replace under project folder)
- - Firstly pip install -r requirements.txt
+ - pip install -r requirements.txt
  - Run db/models.py for creation tables to sqlite.db
  - Run main.py as Unittest (like; python -m unittest main.py)

 ## Requirements
 - Python 3.6
-- ChromeDriver for chrome
+- ChromeDriver (https://chromedriver.chromium.org/downloads) (check chrome version)
 - PhantomJS (Optional)

 ## License